Hopac/Hopac/Docs/Programming.md

 that perform updates on randomly chosen cells.
 While the benchmark program is not terribly exciting, it nicely substantiates the claims made in the first section about the lightweight nature of Hopac jobs and channels.

+**Exercise:** It may seem odd that two bidirectional channels are needed to implement the protocol.
+Couldn't we use just a single channel and change the server loop to give and take on that single channel.
+Note that this is allowed in Hopac and poses no problem.
+A job cannot send itself a message using a channel in a single synchronous operation.
+Explain what would go wrong if there was only one channel instead of separate **getCh** and **putCh** channels.
+Hint: Consider a situation with multiple clients.

 Example: Kismet
 ---------------